oscerd/puppet-tomcat-module/README.md

 	# Set max threads in https connector in serverxml.erb
 	$https_max_threads = "150"

-When using the _custom_ installation mode with _yes_ value of data source, the module will customize `server.xml` and `context.xml` to build a data source.
+When using the _custom_ installation mode with data source value equal to _yes_, the module will customize `conf/server.xml` and `conf/context.xml` (by using `templates/serverxml.erb` and `templates/context.erb` templates) to build a data source.
 The parameters related to data source are the following (listed in tomcat::data_source class):

 	# Set Name
 	$ds_resource_name = "jdbc/ExampleDB"